rcdilorenzo/fda-510k-medical-devices/src/static/md/process.md

 ## Importing Data

 Although an API was directly available from the FDA, it was unsuitable for my purposes since I needed to quickly run complex queries that would be impossible through the API.
-Additionally, I needed to use some data science related tools for the class, thereby making this decision easy.
-With my software engineering background, I was quite familiar with the JSON format but even at the beginning had an inkling that a fully-formated JSON block might be difficult to import into "Big Data" tools.
+Additionally, I needed to use some data science related tools for the class; this decision, therefore, became easy to make.
+With my software engineering background, I was quite familiar with the JSON format yet even at the beginning had an inkling that a fully-formated JSON block might be difficult to import into "Big Data" tools.

 At this point, the JSON looked something like this: